On split quasi-hereditary covers and Ringel duality: Applications

-It follows by Theorem \ref{dominantdimensionquantumschur} that $(S_{R, q}(n, d), V^{\otimes d})$ is a split quasi-hereditary cover of $H_{R, q}(d)$.
+\paragraph{Covers of Iwahori-Hecke algebras} It follows by Theorem \ref{dominantdimensionquantumschur} that $(S_{R, q}(n, d), V^{\otimes d})$ is a split quasi-hereditary cover of $H_{R, q}(d)$.
 The quality of the Schur functor was completely determined for all local commutative rings $R$ in \citep[Subsection 7.2.1]{p2paper}.
 The field case is due to \citep{zbMATH07050778}.
 In the general case, the quality depends on whether the ground ring is partial divisible or not.
-We say that $R$ is a \textbf{$d$-partial $q$-divisible ring} (or \emph{$d$-partial quantum divisible ring}) if $1+q+\cdots+q^s\in R^\times$ whenever $1+q+\cdots + q^s\neq 0$ for any $s<d$.
+For more details, we refer to \cite{p2paper}.